Mainmantz/HenryMeds/README.md

 * I had the debate between adding another column to slots to say whether or not its reserved but ultimately decided to do this via joins.
 I believe that helps with data redundancy so we are not keeping track of two "confirmed" fields but does introduce a join which could effect performance.
 Overall in this case, data consistency is more important than speed.

 * Would also want to add some additional edge cases, for example, I in theory could book two appointments during the same timeframe if two different providers had a slot open.

+* MORE TESTS but with timing, at least wanted to get the usual fastapi scaffolding in place to showcase.

 3. **How clean/well structured is the code?**
 * Follows basic python fastapi standards, would love to continue seperating lines of business out further if I had more time.
 Some additional improvements could also be type hints, further seperarting each model out into its our file, etc.